Frequently Asked Questions

 Appointments:

 Following this 12-week timeframe, appointments are typically spread out based on the patient’s progress and complexity of chief complaints.
-The goal of follow-up appointments is to implement, manage, and maintain incremental changes in your life, which eventually lead to big changes.
+The goal of follow-up appointments is to implement, manage, and maintain incremental changes in your life, which eventually lead to big changes and results.